MirzaGe/tawk.to-test/README.md

 **MVVM** is the architectural pattern used together with [RxSwift](https://github.com/ReactiveX/RxSwift) to maximize the utilization of the said pattern.

 The important part of the project was **UI Tested**.
 And viewModels are **Unit Tested**, using the Apple's vanilla **XCTest** and **XCUITest** test frameworks.

-**Moya** was used for additional networking layer.
-The project was made as if it will scale, hence the said library.
-Also, this awesome library makes Unit Testing easy.

-Lastly, to do the views layout, **SnapKit** was used.
-Like what was mentioned above, the project was made with scaling in mind (only as if).
-Personally, I write constraints faster with the said library compared to LayoutConstraints. *Long time ago, I was fond of ~~VFL.~~.*

 ---
 # NON TECHNICAL PART